OGCapsLock/travel-assistant-challenge-backend/README.md

 ## Start with

+1. npm install
-1. Setup all enviroment variables (DATABASE_URL for PrismaORM)
+2. Setup all enviroment variables (DATABASE_URL for PrismaORM)
-2. run npm run prisma to deploy the database to your Mysql database
+3. run npm run prisma to deploy the database to your Mysql database
-3. npm start
+4. npm start